 There are a few ways to increase good feelings toward our married partners during this busy, pressure-filled season.
 One is to always assume that your husband or wife has the best intentions.

-If he shows up late for dinner, hold your temper and curb your urge to scold.
-There might just be a secret surprise in store that had him stuck in traffic, or on line at a special store, which resulted in the lateness.
-If she spent money to get her hair done, don’t think of her as frivolous.
-Maybe she wants to make a positive impression on your boss and coworkers at the upcoming office party.
+If they show up late for dinner, hold your temper and curb your urge to scold.
+There might just be a secret surprise in store that had them stuck in traffic, or online at a special store, which resulted in the lateness.
+If they spent money to get her hair done, don’t think of them as frivolous.
+Maybe they want to make a positive impression on your boss and coworkers at the upcoming office party.

 Here’s a fun way to keep holiday spousal stress at bay: turn togetherness time into an opportunity to care for each other.
 Support each other during times of need.

-If you know your wife is working the holiday season late shift, why not make her night with a warmed-up plate of dinner and a glass of wine when she comes through the door?
+If you know your partner is working the holiday season late shift, why not make their night with a warmed-up plate of dinner and a glass of wine when they come through the door?
 If one or both of you suffer aches and pains, a married massage will take the edge off and relax you to the point that all those holiday stressors won’t seem so bad anymore.

 These are the best holiday gifts that don’t come with a price tag, and they really speak volumes about your love for each other.

 “Married Christmas” Stress Factor 3: Whose Family Will We Celebrate With This Year?

 A timeless, common Christmas conundrum for married couples is “will we celebrate with your family or mine this year?”
 In fact, you pretty much have no choice but to see the humour in this argument that surely has a permanent place in every married couple’s list of Totally Predictable to the Point of Utter Boredom, Yet Completely Unavoidable Holiday Disagreements.